google/skia-buildbot/perf/COCKROACHDB.md

 ## Migrations

-In theory the migrations library will take care of schema migrations on startup, but in reality, if running more than one instance, contention for the lock can arise.
-The migrations can be applied from the desktop by using the migrations command line app, which can be installed by:
+Migrations can be applied from the desktop by using the migrations command line app, which can be installed by:

     go get -tags 'cockroachdb'  github.com/golang-migrate/migrate/cmd/migrate